olebole/irafdoc/doc/obsutil.psfmeasure.rst

   <p>
-  If one wants to enter a coordinate list rather than use the interactive image cursor the list can consist of just the column and line coordinates since the key will default to <tt>'m'</tt>.
-To finish the list either the end of file may be encountered or a single <tt>'q'</tt> may be given since the coordinates are irrelevant.
-For the <tt>"markall"</tt> option with multiple images there would need to be a <tt>'q'</tt> at the end of each object except possibly the last.
+  If one wants to enter a coordinate list rather than use the interactive image cursor the list can consist of just the column and line coordinates since the key will default to <span style="font-family: monospace;">'m'</span>.
+To finish the list either the end of file may be encountered or a single <span style="font-family: monospace;">'q'</span> may be given since the coordinates are irrelevant.
+For the <span style="font-family: monospace;">"markall"</span> option with multiple images there would need to be a <span style="font-family: monospace;">'q'</span> at the end of each object except possibly the last.
   </p>
   <p>
   When objects are marked interactively with the image cursor there are a four keys which may be used as shown in the CURSOR COMMAND section.
-  The important distinction is between <tt>'m'</tt> to mark and measure an object and <tt>'g'</tt> to mark, measure, and graph the results.
+  The important distinction is between <span style="font-family: monospace;">'m'</span> to mark and measure an object and <span style="font-family: monospace;">'g'</span> to mark, measure, and graph the results.
 The former accumulates the results until the end while the latter can give an immediate result to be examined.
-Unless only one object is marked the <tt>'g'</tt> key also accumulates the results for later graphical analysis.
+Unless only one object is marked the <span style="font-family: monospace;">'g'</span> key also accumulates the results for later graphical analysis.
   It is important to note that the measurements are done as each object is marked so there can be a significant delay before the next object may be marked.